-- 2.47 The Development Team provides property input to the completion of new schools which includes the acquisition of land to accommodate new schools or school expansions, and negotiating the leases for both Academies and Free Schools.
+- 2.51 The Development Team provides property input to the completion of new schools which includes the acquisition of land to accommodate new schools or school expansions and negotiating the leases for both Academies and Free Schools.
 This has included the Communications Academy in Harpurhey, the Creative and Media Academy in Charlestown, the East Manchester Academy in Beswick, Newall Green High School, Wythenshawe and Chorlton High School at Hough End, Chorlton Park.
-A lease has recently been granted to The Secretary of State for land at Rayburn Way, Cheetham Hill to facilitate the development of an Edens Girls Academy and Edens Boys Academy which will accommodate up to 1600 pupils. - 2.48 As part of the ongoing Education Basic Needs Projects, assistance will be provided to facilitate the extension to the Cheetham CE Community Academy at Cheetham Hill and the proposed Academy at Daisy Mill in Longsight. - 2.49 The Education Service has identified a requirement to deliver a new 1,200 place secondary school in Central Manchester.
+A lease has recently been granted to The Secretary of State for land at Rayburn Way, Cheetham Hill to facilitate the development of an Edens Girls Academy and Edens Boys Academy which will accommodate up to 1600 pupils. - 2.52 As part of the ongoing Education Basic Needs Projects, assistance will be provided to facilitate the extension to the Cheetham CE Community Academy at Cheetham Hill and the proposed Academy at Daisy Mill in Longsight. - 2.53 The Education Service has identified a requirement to deliver a new 1,200 place secondary school in Central Manchester.
 Following a site review of internal assets, it was concluded that no suitable sites were available.
 The Development Team has been able to agree to acquire the former Showcase Cinema which will be enable delivery of the school as well as a significant number of houses on the residual land.
-A final acquisition cost will be agreed following site investigation surveys, with the school identified for opening in 2022-23. - 2.50 Extensive support has been provided to colleagues in Leisure on a number of sports related projects, the main one being the relocation of the Rugby Football League to land close to the Etihad stadium. - 2.51 The RFL agreed to move its 150 office staff from Leeds and Salford Quays to land close to the Etihad by 2021, in line with the Rugby World Cup, to be staged in England.
+A final acquisition cost will be agreed following site investigation surveys, with the school identified for opening in 2022-23. - 2.54 Extensive support has been provided to colleagues in Leisure on a number of sports related projects, the main one being the relocation of the Rugby Football League to land close to the Etihad stadium. - 2.55 The RFL agreed to move its 150-office staff from Leeds and Salford Quays to land close to the Etihad, in line with the Rugby World Cup, to be staged in England.
 The Development Team supported the submission of the bid to RFL along with Leisure Services and City Football Group.
 The department will lead on the delivery of a new facility for RFL along with other National and Regional Governing Bodies already located in Manchester.
-Heads of terms have been negotiated with the RFL to take a 25 year lease of office space and the scheme has received approval from the Strategic Capital Board at an estimated cost of £8.46m.
-The design and development of the scheme is continuing and it is intended that a planning application will be submitted later this year.
+Heads of terms have been negotiated with the RFL to take a 25-year lease of office space.
+The design and development of the scheme is continuing, and it is intended that a planning application will be submitted later this year.
 It is expected that the development will attract additional organisations either to relocate in full or to use for agile working.